 Gaining favor with me only years later, it took this pop music listener awhile to raise it up, and understand why.
 As mentioned, The Association hits latched on to my attention back then via radio, or through television (American Bandstand, Hullabaloo, Shindig, and of course Shebang).
 Given all that was happening that decade, and this year in particular, was just too easy to let another single like this slip past, sadly enough.

 Psychedelic rock, burgeoning funk, and touchstone political song raising consciousness among us young during this seminal time.

 Only years later, and with a bit more maturity, did I come back to Everything That Touches You.
 Composed by founding member Terry Kirkman, and finally paying attention, the love tune clued me in to what I’d missed.
-Its adept uniqueness.
+Its adept warmth and uniqueness.

 With Hal Blaine on drums, Joe Osborn providing a wonder bass line, Larry Knechtel on keyboards and Mike Deasy on guitar, how could The Wrecking Crew not launch a good song to a hit single.

 The reason I play it more often than the others, besides its wonderful heartfelt lyrics, was the song’s structure.
 Sure, for those who’ve heard them, it’s another of The Association’s distinctive love songs, which, with their tight harmonies and solid arrangements, blossomed over its 3:17 length1.
 Beginning with their characteristic prowess with a song intro, L.A.’s The Wrecking Crew provided the tune a grand start.